(Pinnaplasty or Otoplasty)

 Ok, so you now know what can be achieved with ear pinning surgery: But when would this type of procedure be performed?
 What will happen during the actual surgery itself?
 Will you be awake during the procedure ?
 When will you see the results?
-Click on the tabs to the right to get the answers to these questions and more.
+Click on the tabs below to find out.

 The ears have a large effect on appearance and are a prominent feature on a person’s face.
 Many women, men and children feel insecure with the way their ears look and this causes massive self esteem issues and psychological distress.
 In these circumstances they may seek out surgery to correct this.
 Both adults and children can have this procedure.